 Solution 5: Perform a Factory Reset

 A Factory Reset is the best option if your phone boots in the recovery mode but refuses to restart.
-Factory Reset usually erases all the data stored on your device and restore all settings to their default.
+Factory Reset usually erases all the data stored on your device and restores all settings to their default.
 Thus, we would suggest you back up the data on your phone to an external device.

 Steps to Backup Settings, Music, Pictures, and Documents on your Phone